Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 	git commit -m "Add a simple stylesheet"
 	```

-Finish up by opening **index.html** in your browser and confirming that the style sheet has been applied.
+Finish up by opening **index.html** in your browser and seeing how it looks right now.
 It's not very fancy at the moment, but it's a start.

 ## Rename a subdirectory